liferay/liferay-docs/developer/reference/articles/tooling/dev-studio/09-updating-dev-studio.markdown

 # Updating Liferay Dev Studio

-If you're already using Liferay Dev Studio but need to update your environment, follow the steps below:
+If you're already using Liferay Dev Studio but must update your environment, follow the steps below:

 1. In Dev Studio, go to *Help* &rarr; *Install New Software...*.